HasanovJavohir/First-Website/README.md

 If You want to watch my first website, You should download these codes.
 Then You can watch it , Good Luck ;)

+I have not got DOMEN.
+But, I have made link for my website from https://app.netlify.com/

+Link:  This is my first website